angular/protractor/plugins/README.md

 exports.postResults = function(config) {};
 ```

-The protractor results object follows the the format specified in
+The protractor results object follows the format specified in
 the [Framework documentation](../lib/frameworks/README.md).